jadeforrest/blog/content/posts/2020-10-13--engineering-leaders-should-obsess-over-feedback-loops/index.md

 Part of the reason this is so valuable is that **velocity is a vector: it combines movement with a direction**.
 Incremental delivery helps ensure your direction fits your customer needs, so even if it were less efficient to be incremental, the results are almost always better.

+## Thank you

-_Thanks to Alex Kroman for this post.
+Thanks to [Alex Kroman](https://www.linkedin.com/in/alexkroman/) for this post.
 He wrote a similar blog post a long time ago that disappeared from the internet.
-I basically stole this post by rewriting his post from memory.
-Then I remembered archive.org, and as I was writing up this thank you found his [original post](https://web.archive.org/web/20190624164845/http://alexkroman.com/what-the-f-86-can-teach-us-about-software-dev/)!_
+When I attempted to find it, he said it was gone.
+So, I wrote it from memory.
+Then I remembered archive.org, and as I was writing up this thank you found his [original post](https://web.archive.org/web/20190624164845/http://alexkroman.com/what-the-f-86-can-teach-us-about-software-dev/)!

+Thank you to [Andrea](https://types.pl/@roundcrisis) for pointing out a typo.

-_Images are courtesy of Wikipedia._
+Images are courtesy of Wikipedia.